HumilityICT/SIHS/README.md

 No other users not who did not request to me is not allowed to push to my repositories.

+## Contributors
+- Jay - created and set-upped most things in the web page
+- Gian - created the school part and the main web page
+- Darren - contributed in the school part of the web page
+- Nick - contributed in the school part of the web page
+- Gabriel - contributed in the school part of the web page

 ## Contributor's Guidelines

 - One must not change those defined with "!Important" or "DO NOT CHANGE" tags/functions or definitions.